CursorTouch/Android-MCP/README.md

 <br>

 **Android-MCP** is a lightweight, open-source bridge between AI agents and Android devices.
-Running as an MCP server, it lets large-language-model agents perform real-world tasks such as **app navigation, UI interaction and automated QA testing** without relying on traditional computer-vision pipelines.
+Running as an MCP server, it lets large-language-model agents perform real-world tasks such as **app navigation, UI interaction and automated QA testing** without relying on traditional computer-vision pipelines or preprogramed scripts.

 ## ✨ Key Features